ganesshkumar/Physics/atoms_in_motion.markdown

 When the water is heated, the process of salt dissolving in water happens faster, as water molecules will be moving faster.

+###1.4 Chemical reaction###

+>The process in which the rearrangement of atomic pattern occurs is called a chemical reaction

+__Burning of carbon in oxygen__: When carbon(solid crystal) in burned in oxygen, each oxygen atom in oxygen molecule combines with a carbon atom to form carbon monoxide.
+The combination is so vigorous that everything around them will pick up energy.
+Thus kinetic energy is generated.
+This is called `burning`.
+The heat felt is due to the motion of hot gas.
+In certain circumstances the energy is so enormous that light is also generated.

+The carbon monoxide(CO) formed may combine with one of the atoms in oxygen molecule to from carbon dioxide.
+Usually, rapid burning under limited supply of oxygen(as in engine etc) will produce more CO.